 This article compares risk management file FDA requirements for CE Marking and 510k submission requirements.

 The FDA only requires documentation of risk management in a 510k submission if the product contains software, and the risk is at least a “moderate concern.”
-Even then, the 510k submission-only requires submission of a design risk analysis.
+Even then, the 510k only requires the submission of a design risk analysis rather than your complete risk management file.
 Knee implants do not require submission of risk analysis, even though manufacturers are required to perform risk analysis in accordance with ISO 14971, because knee implants do not contain software.
 Therefore, it is not uncommon for a product that is already 510k cleared to receive audit nonconformities related to the risk management documentation during a technical file review by a Notified Body.

 The FDA recognizes ISO 14971:2007 as the standard for risk management of medical devices.
 CE Marking also requires compliance with ISO 14971, but specifically the European national version of the standard (i.e., EN ISO 14971:2012).
 The most common technical file deficiencies related to risk management during a CE Marking application include the following: